Brexit Means Brexit: Selection Bias, Echo Chambers, and Entrenched Opinion on Reddit: Measuring Continuous Polarisation

 \subsection{From Discrete Stance to Continuous Polarity}

-\textbf{Continuous user polarisation score.} Majority-vote aggregation of per-post stances collapses nuance: under it, 83\% of users are labelled ``Neutral,'' masking a substantially polarised population.
+\paragraph{Continuous user polarisation score.} Majority-vote aggregation of per-post stances collapses nuance: under it, 83\% of users are labelled ``Neutral,'' masking a substantially polarised population.
 We instead define a \emph{continuous polarity} for user $u$ in period $t$ as:

 where $P$, $N$, and $A$ are the counts of pro-Brexit, neutral, and anti-Brexit comments by $u$ in period $t$.
 Polarity lies in $[-1,1]$: $+1$ is strongly pro-Brexit, $-1$ strongly anti-Brexit, and $0$ indicates either exclusively neutral posting or a balanced pro/anti mix (affecting $<$4\% of users).
-The metric reflects \emph{revealed preference}---what users actually post---rather than latent conviction: a user who posts one pro-Brexit comment among 99 neutral contributions receives a polarity near zero, correctly weighting the rarity of their partisan signal.
+The metric reflects \emph{revealed preference} (what users actually post) rather than latent conviction: a user who posts one pro-Brexit comment among 99 neutral contributions receives a polarity near zero, correctly weighting the rarity of their partisan signal.

 \Cref{fig:polarity_pdf} reveals that 58\% of user--period pairs have polarity exactly zero, yet the remaining 42\% exhibit a rich spectrum of opinion invisible to discrete labelling.
-Anti-Brexit users are slightly more polarised than pro-Brexit users (\cref{fig:polarity_cdf}), reflecting selective exposure: the subreddit's anti-Brexit majority draws more strongly opinionated participants on that side.
+Anti-Brexit users are slightly more polarised (\cref{fig:polarity_cdf}): the subreddit's anti-Brexit majority attracts more strongly opinionated participants on that side.

-\textbf{Network polarisation features.} User-level polarity extends naturally to the interaction network.
+\paragraph{Network polarisation features.} User-level polarity extends to the interaction network.
 Let $\vec{n}_i$ denote the set of users that~$i$ has interacted with (replied to or received a reply from) in a given period.
 We define two per-edge quantities.
 The \emph{interaction polarity} $\text{polarity}(\vec{n}_i)$ is the vector of polarities of~$i$'s interaction partners, capturing the ideological composition of~$i$'s neighbourhood.
 The \emph{edge homogeneity} $\text{polarity}(i) \cdot \text{polarity}(\vec{n}_i)$ is the element-wise product of~$i$'s polarity with each partner's polarity: positive entries indicate like-minded interactions, negative entries cross-cutting exchanges (inspired by~\cite{Vicario2016}).
 Both are summarised by their mean per user per period and used in \cref{sec:echo} to measure echo chamber structure and predict future polarity.